barbosac5/Pewlett_Hackard_Analysis/README.md

 ![Retiring_Titles](./Pewlett-Hackard-Analysis/Pewlett-Hackard-Analysis-Folder/retiring_titles.png)

 ### Takeaways from Deliverable 2
 For Deliverable 2, I was tasked to create a mentorship-eligibility table that holds the current employees born between January 1, 1965 and December 31, 1965.
+In this table, there are 1541 employees that are eligbile for a mentorship program.

 #### Mentorship-Eligibility
 ![Mentorship-Eligibility](./Pewlett-Hackard-Analysis/Pewlett-Hackard-Analysis-Folder/mentorship_eligibility.png)